androidarmv6/android_kernel_htc_msm7x27/README.md

 ===========
 - Andreas Schneider (Cryptomilk from based)
 - eoghan2t9
+- OWLProject

 ==============
-                                                by OWL Project [Based on CRYPTOMILK Kernel]
+                                                by the MarvellousTeam [Based on CRYPTOMILK/OWLProject Kernel]